U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 For more information on our national renewable energy initiatives, vist: http://www.blm.gov/wo/st/en/prog/energy/renewable_energy.html

-BLM Colorado supports the development of renewable energy in the state, including biomass.
-Biomass is considered any organic material such as non-commercial by-products of forest management projects.
+BLM Colorado supports renewable energy development in the state, including biomass.
+Biomass is made from trees and woody plants, including limbs, tops, needles and leaves.
 BLM Colorado produces thousands of tons of biomass annually through various forestry, fuel hazard reduction, and range improvement projects.
-Examples include timber sales and mechanical treatments of small diameter trees to reduce fuels.
-However, much of the biomass produced is left on-site in the form of chips or piles of woody material that have been little-used due to limited demand in Colorado.
-With the development of new pellet plants in Colorado, more facilities plan on using biomass for heating and blending wood with coal for power generation.
+Examples include timber sales, mechanical fuels treatments and rangeland encroachment reduction projects.
+However, much of the biomass produced is left on-site in the form of chips or piles.
+Underutilization of biomass in Colorado is due to limited demand.
+With the development of new plants in Colorado, more facilities plan on using biomass for heating and bio-energy production.
+BLM Colorado generally offers between 5,000 and 10,000 tons of biomass each year.
+In Fiscal Year 2014, BLM Colorado offered 8,600 tons of biomass though the Forestry Program and 20,498 tons through the Fuels Program.

 Solar radiation availability in the Southwest is some of the best in the world, and the BLM manages 30 million acres of public lands with solar potential.
 Since 2009, the Department of Interior has authorized 18 utility-scale solar facilities, although none have been approved in Colorado.

 The BLM has been working with the Department of Energy (DOE) on the preparation of a joint Programmatic Environmental Impact Statement (PEIS) for solar energy development on public lands.
-The BLM and DOE released the Draft Solar PEIS in December 2010, and in response to the over 80,000 comments received from cooperating agencies and key stakeholders, issued a Supplement to the Draft Solar PEIS in October 2011.
+The BLM and DOE released the Draft Solar PEIS in December 2010, and in response to the more than 80,000 comments received from cooperating agencies and key stakeholders, issued a Supplement to the Draft Solar PEIS in October 2011.
 The Final Solar PEIS was published in July 2012.
-On October 12, 2012, Secretary Salazar signed a Record of Decision (ROD) that identified locations on BLM- managed public lands most suitable for solar energy development.
+On October 12, 2012, former Secretary Salazar signed a Record of Decision (ROD) that identified locations on BLM- managed public lands most suitable for solar energy development.
 These areas are characterized by excellent solar resources, access to existing or planned transmission and relatively low conflict with biological, cultural and historic resources.
-The decision includes incorporating land use allocations and programmatic and Solar Energy Zone specific design features into 89 BLM land use plans in six western states: Arizona,
+The decision includes incorporating land use allocations and programmatic and Solar Energy Zone specific design features into 89 BLM land use plans in six western states: Arizona, California, Colorado, New Mexico, Nevada and Utah.

 Through the ROD, the BLM is replacing certain elements of its existing solar energy policies with a comprehensive Solar Energy Program that would allow the permitting of future solar energy projects to proceed in a more efficient, standardized, and environmentally responsible manner.

 In Colorado, 13 land use plans were amended to either allow or exclude utility-scale solar development 20 megawatts or higher.
 Four Solar Energy Zones (SEZs) totaling 16,308 acres were identified that are well suited for utility scale production of solar energy.
-95,128 acres were identified as potentially available for development outside of the SEZs and are called variance areas.
+Another 95,128 acres were identified as potentially available for development outside of the SEZs and are called variance areas.
 BLM Colorado now has required programmatic and SEZ-specific design features for solar energy development on public lands to ensure the most environmentally responsible development and delivery of solar energy.
 Additionally, a regional mitigation plan and strategy for monitoring and adaptive management will be completed for the San Luis Valley’s four SEZs.
+The plans are a unique approach to mitigating the unavoidable adverse impacts associated with developing and operating utility-scale solar power generation facilities on public lands within SEZs.
+The approach calls for a more strategic, systematic, and collaborative approach for identifying, implementing, and monitoring the outcomes of off-site mitigation actions.

 Wind power is used for practical purposes such as generating electricity, charging batteries, or pumping water.
 Wind turbines capture the kinetic energy in the wind and convert it into electrical energy.
 Utility-scale turbines are mounted on tall towers, usually 200 feet or more above the earth's surface where the wind is stronger and less erratic.
 In utility-scale power applications, multiple turbines are connected to the utility grid to provide electricity when the wind blows.